 - Valid driver’s license is required.

 - All Event Technicians receive paid training and continue to grow and learn on the job.
 Work hours are flexible to fit your schedule, with variable weekday, evening, and weekend shifts.

-Starting pay for Event Technicians is $15.50 per hour.
+The compensation for this position is $16.50 per hour.
 All staff receive $.62/hr shift differential for 4 or more continuous hours worked between 5pm - 8am.

 Talk to an Event Manager to find out if joining our team could be the perfect job for you!
 Email firstname.lastname@example.org

 The University of California is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.
 UC Nondiscrimination & Affirmative Action Policy.